 Overstaying occurs when a visitor stays in Thailand for a period longer than what their visa or entry stamp allows.
 It is your duty to make sure you do not overstay your visit to Thailand.

-Overstaying your visa is against the Thai law and you will be fined if you overstay for a short period of time.
-Overstaying for more than 90 days, on the other hand, is a serious offence that can result in your deportation from Thailand and possibly a lifetime ban from returning.
+Overstaying your visa is against Thai law; consequently, you have to pay a fine if you overstay for a short period of time.
+Furthermore, overstaying for more than 90 days is a serious offence that can result in your deportation from Thailand and possibly a lifetime ban from returning.
 The duration of the ban is determined by how long you have been in violation of your visa.
+Therefore, it’s crucial to understand and abide by these regulations to avoid consequences related to overstaying a visa in Thailand.

 Overstaying your visa is illegal, here’s what will happen if you overstay your visa.

-If you’re caught overstaying in Thailand, you will be fined 500 baht/per day.
+If you’re caught overstaying in Thailand, you pay an overstay fine of 500 baht/per day.
 The maximum penalty is 20,000 baht (when overstaying for 40 or more days).

 Fill out personal information such as name, nationality, passport number, etc.